 Another saint I have known is Patsy.
 Patsy was on my RCIA team at the parish where I work.
 She liked to claim that she was the longest-serving RCIA team member in the United States.
 For thirty-five years she came faithfully to assist in shepherding people into the Church.
 She was so dedicated that she even escaped nursing home security on several occasions to be there!

 From Patsy I learned the value of suffering for the Lord and for others.
 Not only did I learn the value of it, but I learned the way to do it.
 Patsy lived in terrible pain.
 For the last several months that I knew her, she lived with a fracture in her hip.
-Yet, she always greeted me and RCIA candidates joyfully, offering her prayers for our sufferings and never mentioning hers.
+Yet, she always greeted me and RCIA candidates joyfully, offering her prayers for our sufferings and never mentioning her own.
 I cannot think of a person I have known who suffered more, yet who brought more light to groups of people who were searching for truth.

 The first thing that we can do is to tell their stories.
-The only way that the saints have become popular, powerful intercessors on our behalf is because we have come to know their stories.
+The only way that the saints have become popular, powerful intercessors on our behalf is because we have come to know then through their stories.
 We have connected with them about particular details.
 We should do the same with these yet-to-be-canonized saints.
 Tell about their lives.
 Tell about their habits of holiness.
 Tell about their heroic suffering and even-more-heroic virtue.
 That will allow more people to know them, love them, and ask for their intercession.